-Well, because it works.
 Before owning a Vitamix, I went through four different blenders in seven years.
-If you’ve ever owned a sub-par blender, you know how frustrating it can be to stop the blending process each time a piece of frozen fruit or a stringy kale gets caught in the blade.
-How about having to add extra liquid to whatever you’re blending just so the blades don’t create an air pocket, leaving your food unblended and stuck on the sides of the blender jar?
+If you’ve ever owned a sub-par blender, you know how frustrating it can be to stop the blending process each time a piece of frozen fruit or stringy kale gets caught in the blade.
+How about having to add extra liquid to whatever you’re blending just so the blade doesn’t create an air pocket, leaving your food unblended and stuck on the sides of the blender jar?

 As they say, “buy cheap, buy twice” (in my case, four times!).
 So, my rule of thumb for home purchases is now the following: if you use something regularly (at least weekly, especially if it’s daily!), you should always buy quality.

 Vitamix machines go above and beyond in every aspect.
 Here is what sets Vitamix apart from other blenders.